 Irrespective of jurisdictional range, a CAD system for law enforcement agencies is no longer a luxury, but an operational necessity.
 Technology allows for law enforcement dispatch software to be customized to the needs of an organization.
 Smaller agencies will not be required to pay for features they do not need, while larger departments can still depend on a CAD system that will handle their requirements.
 Options for customized use of CAD in law enforcement can include data management of specialty functions such as criminal investigations, correctional facilities, special operations, courthouse security, civil process, and a variety of other agency components.

-Many 911 dispatch centers require dispatching software that can work for multiple public safety agencies.
+Many 911 dispatch centers require dispatching software like next generation 911 that can work for multiple public safety agencies.
 A customized computer-aided dispatching system can address the needs of not only different law enforcement agencies, but fire services, EMS, flight medics, forestry/park rangers, marine units, aviation, and nearly any organization benefiting from the use of service dispatch software.
 All of these agencies can be served by a computer-aided dispatch system that is logging valuable information, in real time.
 This includes unit identifiers detailing who did what and when, dispatch operator identification to know who manually logged information, and a chronological record of each detail of a call for service.
 Whether an incident was over in a few minutes or lasted weeks, CAD software keeps track of it all and preserves incident data for on-demand availability.

 The more tasks a CAD system in law enforcement can do, the more time law enforcement officers have to serve their community.
 Report writing is more efficient when data about a call for service is readily available.
 Investigators in the field or at their office increase their ability to solve crime when information about suspects, locations, and call history are easily accessed.
 Additionally, computer-aided dispatch software allows for emergency 911 operators to better manage incoming calls and get vital information to units in the field.
 Regardless of one’s function within a law enforcement agency, the benefits of computer-aided dispatch software stand to enhance performance and improve public service.